AmandaEm/AmandaEm/README.md

 - 🔭 I’m currently working on a task management application, an affirmation application and perfecting my portfolio.
 - 🌱 I’m currently learning JavaScript!
 - 👯 I’m looking to collaborate on apps and webpages.
-- 🤔 I’m looking for help with creating a portfolio.
 - 💬 Ask me about my passion for this work!
 - 📫 How to reach me: Linkedin: Amanda Emily Smith
 - 👩🏾‍🦱 Pronouns: she/they